-Faculty of Law

-JD (a university degree or a minimum of two preprofessional years plus) 3

-MBA/JD (combined program) 4

-Faculty of Medicine and Dentistry

-MD (a university degree or a minimum of two preprofessional years plus) 4

-BSc (Medical Laboratory Science) (one preprofessional year plus) 3

-Post-Professional Certificate BSc in Medical Laboratory Science 2.5

-Dental Hygiene Diploma (one preprofessional year plus) 2

-BSc (Dental Hygiene Specialization) (Dental Hygiene Diploma plus) 1

-BSc (Dental Hygiene Specialization) Post Diploma Degree Completion (preapproved Der ıtal Hygiene

-Diploma plus) 1

-DDS (minimum of two preprofessional years plus) 4

-Postgraduate Certificate in Orthodontics 3

-BSc in Radiation Therapy 4

-Faculty of Native Studies

-BA (Native Studies) 4

-BA (Native Studies) (After Degree) 2

-BA (Native Studies)/BEd Combined Degrees (Elementary and Secondary Routes) 5

-BA (Native Studies) Honors 4

-BA (Native Studies)/BSc (Environmental and Conservation Sciences) Combined Degrees 5

-Certificate in Aboriginal Governance and Partnership 1

-Certificate in Aboriginal Sport and Recreation

-Faculty of Nursing

-BScN (Collaborative) 4

-BScN Bilingual (taught in English and French) 4

-BScN (After Degree) 2

-BScN Honors 1+3

-BScN (RPN to BScN program) 2.7 5 or (1 + 2)

-Faculty of Pharmacy and Pharmaceutical Sciences ,

-BSc (Pharmacy) (one preprofessional year plus) 4

-Doctor of Pharmacy (PharmD) (BSc in Pharmacy plus) 4 1-2

-1-2

-Faculty of Physical Education and Recreation

-BKin 4
+Faculty of Engineering BSc (Chemical; Chemical-Biomedical Option; Chemical-Computer Process Control; Civil; Civil-Environmental; Computer; Computer-Software Option; Electrical; Electrical- Biomedical Option; Engineering Physics; Engineering Physics-Nanoengineering; Materials; Materials-Biomedical Option; Mechan Mining; Petroleum) BSc Cooperative Program (Chemical; Chemical-Computer Process Control; Civil; Civil-Environmental; Computer; Computer-Software Option; Electrical; Materials; Mechanical; Mining; Petroleum) Faculty of Law JD (a university degree or a minimum of two preprofessional years plus) MBA/JD (combined program) 4 Faculty of Medicine and Dentistry MD (a university degree or a minimum of two preprofessional years plus) BSc (Medical Laboratory Science) (one preprofessional year plus) Post-Professional Certificate BSc in Medical Laboratory Science Dental Hygiene Diploma (one preprofessional year plus) BSc (Dental Hygiene Specialization) (Dental Hygiene Diploma plus) BSc (Dental Hygiene Specialization) Post Diploma Degree Completion (preapproved Dental Hygiene Diploma plus) DDS (minimum of two preprofessional years plus) Postgraduate Certificate in Orthodontics BSc in Radiation Therapy 4 3 2.5 2 1 1 4 3 4 Faculty of Native Studies BA (Native Studies) BA (Native Studies) (After Degree) BA (Native Studies)/BEd Combined Degrees (Elementary and Secondary Routes) BA (Native Studies)/BEC (Environmental and Conservation Sciences) Comb Degrees Certificate in Aboriginal Governance and Partnership Certificate in Aboriginal Sport and Recreation 4 2 5 4 5 5 1 Faculty of NursingBScN (Collaborative)BScN Bilingual (taught in English and French)BScN (After Degree)BScN HonorsBScN (RPN to BScN program)2.75 or (1 - 4 4 2 + 3 + 2) 4 - 2 Faculty of Physical Education and Recreation BKin 4

-BKin/BEd (Elementary and Secondary) Combined Degrees 5
+BKin/BEd (Elementary and Secondary) Combined Degrees

 BA (Recreation, Sport and Tourism) 4

 BSc (Kinesiology) 4

 Certificate in Aboriginal Sport and Recreation

 Faculté Saint-Jean (All programs taught in French)

 BA 4

 BA (Honors) 4

 BA (After Degree) 2

 BCom (Bilingual) (taught in English and French) 4

 BEd (Elementary) 4

 BEd (Secondary) 4

 BEd (After Degree) 2

 BEd/BSc 5

 BSc (General) 4

 BSc (Environmental and Conservation Sciences-Bilingual) 4

 BScN (Bilingual) (taught in English and French) 4

 Faculty of Science

 BSc (General) 4

 BSc (Specialization) 4

 BSc (Honors) 4

-BSc (General, Specialization, and Honors) (After Degree) varies
+BSc (General, Specialization, and Honors) (After Degree) BSc (Specialization in Science and Education)/BEd (Secondary) Col varies

-BSc (Specialization in Science and Education)/BEd (Secondary) Combined Degrees 5
+Degrees mbineu 5

-Certificate in Computer Game Development
+Certificate in Computer Game Development 5

 Research Certificate in Science

-Residence Requirements 13.2
+Residence Requirements

-The University of Alberta is committed to admitting highly gualified students from Alberta, Canada and the international community.
-To meet the needs of the community the University serves, some Faculties have established program enrolment targets regarding the citizenship and residence of undergraduate students.
+The University of Alberta is committed to admitting highly qualified students from Alberta, Canada and the international community.
+To meet the needs of the community the University serves, some Faculties have established program enrolment targets regarding the citizenship and residence\ of undergraduate students.
 No non-resident shall be admitted to a Faculty who is less qualified than any Alberta resident who is denied admission to that Faculty.

-A resident of Alberta is defined as a Canadian Citizen or Permanent Resident (Landed Immigrant) who has been continuously resident in the Province of Alberta, the Yukon, the Northwest Territories or Nunavut for at least one year immediately before the first day of classes of the term for which admission is sought.
+\A resident of Alberta is defined as a Canadian Citizen or Permanent Resident (Landed Immigrant) who has been continuously resident in the Province of Alberta, the Yukon, the Northwest Territories or Nunavut for at least one year immediately before the first day of classes of the term for which admission is sought.
 The one-year residence period shall not be considered broken where the admission committee is satisfied that the applicant was temporarily out of the province on vacation, in short-term employment, or as a full-time student.
-Applicants on study permit cannot establish residence during a period as a fulltime student in an Alberta secondary or postsecondary institution because a stay under study permit is considered to be a visiting period.
+Applicants on study permit cannot establish residence during a period as a full-time student in an Alberta secondary or postsecondary institution because a stay under study permit is considered to be a visiting period.

-Language Proficiency Requirements 13.3
+Language Proficiency Requirements

-13.3.1 English Language Proficiency
+English Language Proficiency